 1. Digitized Full-Service Banks

 With the digitized full-service bank model, vertically-integrated banks maintain an offering of proprietary products through their own top-notch digital channels and branch network.
 This might seem like an evolution of their existing business model.
-However, this model does require a digital transformation along with simplifying their products and end-to-end operations.
+However, this strategy involves a digital transformation and the simplification of their products and end-to-end processes.

 2. Open Banks

-In this model the traditional bank creates and distributes their own products to their customers.
+In this model, the traditional bank creates and distributes its own products to its customers.
 However, they also work in partnership with third-party product and service partners.
 Because it is a highly digitized model, there is a need for seamlessly connecting with these partners.

 3. Ecosystems

-With an ecosystem digital model, a full-service bank becomes the platform for not only their own product and service offerings, but for those offered by an extensive network of partnerships.
-This includes partnerships outside of the banking and finance industry, also.
-Like the open bank model, seamless connection is required between the bank and all partners, which also includes the ability to capture and share data from various sources to provide value to customers.
+With an ecosystem digital model, a full-service bank becomes the platform for not only its product and service offerings but also those offered by an extensive network of partnerships.
+This includes collaborations outside of the banking and finance industry, also.
+Like the open bank model, a seamless connection is required between the bank and all partners, which also includes the ability to capture and share data from various sources to provide value to customers.

 4. Product Engines

-With this digital model, the bank acts as the manufacturer of products that are mainly distributed through third-party channels.
+With this digital model, the bank is the manufacturer of products mainly distributed through third-party channels.
 The bank accepts the risk that they could lose relevance with their customer interface as investments in the product platform are prioritized.
 But the reward of their investment is becoming a partner of choice for the customer interface.
 This model has a highly competitive delivery cost.

 5. Direct Banks

-The direct bank digital business model is one that new entrants to the banking industry are using.
-This model offers the features that a full-service bank would, however, it does this without a network of branches.
+New entrants to the banking industry are using the direct bank digital business model.
+This model offers the features that a full-service bank would; however, it does this without a network of branches.
 Its focus is securing deposits.

 6. Neobanks

-The neobank digital model is designed for mobile on a new tech stack.
-It has a narrower product focus of its own products.
+The Neo bank digital model is designed for mobile on a new tech stack.
+It has a narrower product focus than its own products.
 However, it imports products and services from its third-party partners.
-It can be used as a digital growth option by traditional banks.
+Traditional banks can use it as a digital growth option.

 7. Specialist Providers

-The specialist provider digital business model focuses on providing a narrow range of products.
-Often, this is one specific product or solution like mortgages for example.
+The specialist provider's digital business model focuses on providing a narrow range of products.
+Typically, this is a single product or service, such as mortgages.
 Again, this could be an area for new digital growth for an existing bank.

 8. Marketplaces

-A marketplace digital banking business model provides a choice of products offered from competitors, including non banking offerings.
+A marketplace digital banking business model provides a choice of products offered by competitors, including non-banking offerings.
 This type of model has a first-class user interface and capabilities.
-It can be used to expand a current bank’s offerings to their customers.
+It can be used to expand a current bank’s offerings to its customers.

 Direct Impact on the Security Architecture